 Harris N. Ferris

 Harris N. Ferris has served as Pittsburgh Ballet Theatre’s executive director since 2006.
 During his tenure, Ferris has expanded the company’s national and international profile, fortified its financial position and dramatically reduced debt.
 In partnership with the artistic director, Ferris curated a series of new productions and programs that have elevated the company’s artistic profile and community impact.
 Under his leadership, PBT completed a $21.2 campaign to establish PBT School’s first student residence, construct the Byham Center for Dance and build endowment and innovation funds for repertory, education and scholarship programs.
-A former ballet dancer and New Jersey native, Ferris’ career began in Buffalo, NY, where he was both principal dancer and executive director of the Empire State Ballet.
-He went on to become managing director of Princeton American Repertory Ballet in New Jersey and executive director of the Nevada Ballet in Las Vegas, in each case strengthening touring, finances and artistic scope.
-A native of New Jersey, Ferris attended Bard College, holds a BA from SUNY Buffalo, and an MBA from Rutgers University.
-He currently serves on the Pennsylvania Humanities Council, the Greater Pittsburgh Nonprofit Advisory Committee and the board of Dance USA, where he also was a founding member of the Leadership Council.
+A former ballet dancer and New Jersey native, Ferris’ career began in Buffalo, New York, where he was both principal dancer and executive director of the Empire State Ballet.
+He went on to serve as managing director of Princeton’s American Repertory Ballet in New Jersey and executive director of the Nevada Ballet in Las Vegas, in each case strengthening touring, finances and artistic scope.
+Ferris attended Bard College, earned a Bachelor of Arts from SUNY Buffalo, and a Master of Business Administration from Rutgers University.
+He serves on the Pennsylvania Humanities Council and the Greater Pittsburgh Nonprofit Advisory Committee.

 Director of Operations and Finance